Built to accommodate the Moscow Summer Olympics in 1980, Estonia’s Linnahall now stands as an imposing concrete ghost town.

 As many important buildings in the Soviet Union, the design of Linnahall was planned to be also useful during wartime.
 The location by the sea and the flat roofs made it a perfect spot for tanks or cannons to cover the whole bay of Tallinn, in case the “evil” Finns would want to conquer the city.

-Update June 2019: Access to the building is now blocked by a fence, erected either as part of ongoing construction or due to safety concerns.
+Update August 2019: Access to the building interior is now blocked by a fence, erected either as part of ongoing construction or due to safety concerns.
+One set of stairs over and above the building is still open on both sides.

 Visit Estonia with Atlas Obscura Trips